hardin47/website/Math154/Notes/02-viz.md

 ##### Selecting stat and geom manually {-}

-Every stat comes with a default geom, every geom with a default stat
+Every stat comes with a default `geom`, every geom with a default stat

-* we can specify stats instead of geom, if we prefer
+* we can specify stats instead of `geom`, if we prefer
 * we can mix and match geoms and stats however we like